Panerai Luminor 70th anniversary collection

 Since then, the development of the brand has been rather stagnant.
 The only thing that has truly gotten bigger, though not necessarily better, is the pricing.
 And the same is true for the new collection we are presenting today.
 While on paper it is a super cool watch, with an awesome design and a unique twist to it, it is priced in a way that makes you want to shake your head.

 The watches we are talking about are the Panerai Pam 1117, 1118, and 1119.
-They are all part of the ’70 Years Of Luminor’ collection that was released at this years Watches and Wonders expo.
+They are all part of the ’70 Years Of Luminor’ collection that was released at Watches and Wonders expo in 2020.
 The case is similar to that on any other 44 mm Panerai Luminor Marina.
 Ticking inside is their in-house P.9010 automatic movement, vibrating at 4Hz with a 72-hour power reserve.
 So far, so boring.

 Enough foreplay, let’s get down to business and what puts the lume in the Luminor.
 First of all, and arguably less noticeable, is the decision to use a brand-new type of Super-LumiNova that is called the X1 variant.
 That lume is supposed to be brighter, longer lasting, and most importantly tougher which allows for and leads us to the second point.
 Panerai decided to not just use the lume on the hands and markers, but further on the name branding, inner bezel, bridge, and bracelet stitching.